Kush-Mehta/FFmpeg-python/README.md

+# Simplifying Video Processing with ffmpeg-python 🎬
-# Introduction
+## Introduction
 FFmpeg is one of the most powerful open-source multimedia frameworks, widely used for video and audio processing.
 However, working with FFmpeg's command-line interface (CLI) can be complex, especially for beginners.

 This is where ```` ffmpeg-python ```` comes in—a Pythonic interface for FFmpeg that makes it easier to build and execute FFmpeg commands directly in Python.
 With ```` ffmpeg-python ````, you can convert videos, extract audio, trim clips, and even apply effects in a structured, readable, and efficient way.

-# Installation & Setup
+## Installation & Setup
 Before using ````ffmpeg-python````, make sure FFmpeg is installed on your system.

 🔹Install FFmpeg